Reading-eScience-Centre/coverage-jsapi/CoverageCollectionQuery.md

 ### .embed(constraints)

 Only applies when the query is run against a server.
-Indicates a preference to the server to embed the domain and/or range data of all coverages in a single request.
+Indicates a preference to the server to embed the domain and/or range data of all coverages in a single response.
 The server may not support or honor the preference.
 Note that this preference, whether fulfilled or not, has no influence on the JavaScript API.

 #### Examples